Transformative Experience Through Storytelling

 Director/Producers Aaron and Amanda Kopp have struck a fine balance between humour and drama, building the story arc in a manner that plays out in a seemingly effortless way.
 We are drawn in, given moments of rest and respite – I felt I was living the story through the character, Liyana.

 The story was enriched by seeing moments from the lives of the storytellers – the children and the adults who care for them.
 We get a sense of the tragedy that has touched the lives of these children, without dwelling on it.

 The beautiful story, the moments of joy and deepest tragedy are underscored beautifully by composer Phillip Miller’s music.
 The brilliant soundscape didn’t once intrude on my attention – another display of unbelievable skill and perfect execution.

-Davis Coombe, the editor, has managed to bring together all the elements, to match them in a way that flows, from storytelling moments to stolen glimpses of the children’s journey to the river and beautifully into scenes of daily life and Gcina’s mentorship of the group to tell this fantastic and original tale.
+Davis Coombe, the editor, has managed to bring together all the elements, to match them in a way that flows, from storytelling moments to stolen glimpses of the children’s journey to the river and beautifully into scenes of daily life and Gcina’s mentorship of the group telling this fantastic and original tale.

 I was left with tremendous respect for the work that Gcina Mhlophe does, helping these children put themselves into a context that leads them away from the hopelessness they might feel and showing us all that the stories we tell have real power in shaping who we become.

 I believe that we all start out wanting to be the hero of our own story, but some of us are so frustrated by constant failure or unbelievable attacks that we give in to the darker side of our nature.
 The side that is selfish and nasty, the side that plays the victim.
 That is why we have such respect for people who can stand against the storm and say: here I am, and I will do better.

 My eyes are welling up at the thought of everything I saw, and everything in my own life that is reflected in this movie.